RyanLevey/RyanLevey2.github.io/_posts/2018-04-12-coffeeanalysis.md

 final.dropna(how='any')

 ```
-Now that the data is clean, we can manipulate it to understand what the weather was like for the given set of days.
-More specifically, we need to manipulate the data in such a manner that Python can understand if it was a warm/cold day or a clear/cloudy day.
-We can do this by creating four new columns (coldclear, coldcloudy, mildclear, mildcloudy) and give boolean values on each column based on the conditions of the feelsLikeC, and cloudcover columns.
+With the clean data, it is possible to further manipulate the data to illustrate what weather consumers experienced on a particular day.
+More specifically, a logic needs to be develop in order to define what is a cold/mild day or a clear/cloudy day.
+This can be conducted by generating four new columns (coldclear, coldcloudy, mildclear, mildcloudy) which Boolean values (True/False, 1 and 0) are assigned in each column based upon the conditions of other features such as feelsLikeC and cloud cover.

-Note: The reason why I used feelsLikeC for temperature is because for this analysis we want to understand what consumers are experiencing.
-The feelsLikeC temperature can better illustrate the overall experience and ambiance that consumers are experiencing.
-I also took cloudcover into consideration as well because it adds to the ambiance effect that I was trying to illustrate within my analysis.
+In effort to effectively illustrate the “ambiance” that the consumer was experiencing, the feelsLikeC and cloudcover features (columns) were used.
+Yet again, the goal of this analysis is to determine what experience (ambiance) that encourages consumers to spend money on coffee.

 ```python
 #Create Dummy Variables for in order to provide classification